Robert Mueller Reportedly Sent Subpoenas To The Trump Organization For Documents Related To Russia

-Special Counsel Robert Mueller subpoenaed the Trump Organization for documents, some relating to Russia, The New York Times reported on Thursday.
+Special counsel Robert Mueller subpoenaed the Trump Organization for documents, some relating to Russia, the New York Times reported on Thursday.

 ABC News confirmed the report.

-The Special Counsel's office declined to comment.
+The special counsel's office declined to comment.
 The Trump Organization didn't return a request for comment.

 President Trump has retained ownership of his business while in the White House.
 His sons run the day-to-day operations.